 Merchant may credit:

-525 BRL (using
+525 BRL (using baseCurrencyReceived), OR

-baseCurrencyReceived), OR105 USDT (using
+105 USDT (using settledCurrencyReceived).

 Response Records:

-baseCurrencyReceived = 475 BRL / 525 BRLsettledCurrencyReceived = 95 USDT / 105 USDT
+baseCurrencyReceived = 475 BRL / 525 BRL

 This dual recording ensures flexibility: deposits can be credited in either fiat terms or crypto terms, depending on merchant policy.